Kathy Griffin: Stand-up comedy, television and film

 On September 8, 2009, Ballantine Books published Griffin's memoir, titled Official Book Club Selection: A Memoir According to Kathy Griffin, which debuted at number one on The New York Times Best Seller list.
 A week prior, she released her second comedy album Suckin' It for the Holidays; it was her second bid to win a Grammy Award.
 It was announced on November 3, 2009, that Griffin was to host ABC's new show Let's Dance, on which celebrity contestants would have re-enacted famous dance routines while competing for a $250,000 grand prize for their favorite charity.

 Griffin hosted CNN's New Year's Eve broadcast on December 31, 2009, along with Anderson Cooper.
 As Cooper talked about the Balloon boy hoax, Griffin said "fucking".
 Although Griffin was rumored to have been banned from future CNN broadcasts, she co-hosted the show with Cooper until 2017.
-In 2017, CNN terminated Griffin from its New Year's Eve Broadcast after Griffin showed pictures of herself holding a bloody, model decapitated head resembling President Donald Trump.
+In 2017, CNN terminated Griffin from its New Year's Eve Broadcast after Griffin showed pictures of herself holding a bloody, model severed head resembling President Donald Trump.
 Griffin has also guest-starred in a 2009 episode of Law & Order: Special Victims Unit, playing a lesbian activist.

 Since the 2008 presidential election, Griffin has made frequent jokes about Republican vice-presidential contender Sarah Palin and her family.
 On US television program Glee, Griffin parodied Palin posing as a judge at a regional singing competition.
 Griffin also made fun of Christine O'Donnell in the show by stating, "Before we start, I would like to say I am not a witch".

 On January 7, 2012, it was announced that Griffin would host a weekly one-hour talk show on the channel Kathy, which would consist of standup routines, "rant about pop culture", and celebrity interviews.
 On April 8, 2013, during a live standup performance in Cincinnati, Ohio, Griffin announced that her show would not be renewed for a third season.
-She later confirmed it on her Twitter account.
+She confirmed it later on her Twitter account.
 According to FOX 411, Bravo was planning to film several comedy specials starring Griffin after the show ended.

 On June 13, 2014, it was announced that Griffin would host the 41st Daytime Emmy Awards.
 For the first time in the event's four-decade history, the show bypassed a network television airing for a live online streaming media event.
 The ceremony took place on June 22, 2014.
 Griffin's performance was well received by critics.